The School of Creatology

 - schools that foster academic cultures over creative cultures, and

-As long as Creatives are under-educated, our creative capacities
+As long as Creatives are under-educated in their preference for creativity, our creative capacities

 and our children’s creative capacities, and